Exabyte-io/documentation/docs/methods/pseudopotential/parameters.md

 An artificial thermal broadening of the Fermi surface of metallic materials is typically necessary in order to obtain smoother electron occupation distributions than the original step function,  thus making the convergence of properties that need to be integrated across the Fermi surface more effective.

 The various implementations of this "electron smearing" technique, as well as other methods for treating electronic occupancies which might be more suitable for semiconductors and insulators, are reviewed starting from page 175 of Ref.
 [2] linked in [this page](../../software/modeling/vasp.md).

+## Precision

+At present, we limit the estimation of the [numerical precision](../precision.md) of plane-wave pseudopotential computations to the following list of parameters, as contained within the [data structure](../data.md) for methods.

+- Dimensions and shifts of the grid of k-points for [sampling the Brillouin Zone](../../models/auxiliary-concepts/reciprocal-space/sampling.md)
+- Plane-wave cutoff energy
+- Charge density cutoff energy

 ## Links